Cybersecurity: disaster recovery planning

 These goals are what guide forward thinking small organizations as they develop their data loss prevention and disaster recovery plans.
-Fortunately, with the right backup solution in place—delivering automatic backup and guaranteed recovery of all files, directly to and from the laptops and desktops where productivity happens— you can gain the peace of mind that your most valuable assets are always protected.
+Fortunately, with the right data loss protection solution in place—delivering automatic protection and guaranteed recovery of all files, directly to and from the laptops and desktops where productivity happens— you can gain the peace of mind that your most valuable assets are always protected.

 Small business cybersecurity starts with a comprehensive data loss prevention and disaster recovery plan – so your business never loses important data, never pays the ransom, minimizes downtime and can get back to business quickly and successfully.

 4 sec.gov, U.S. National Cybersecurity Alliance